-Not only did my daughter practice her scientific method skills, she also grew a head taller in confidence.
+Not only did my daughter practice her scientific method skills but she also grew a head taller in confidence.

 Watching her confidence grow as she experimented and invented showed me that I don’t need to worry.
-She’s got mojo.
+She’s got grit.
 All I need to do is facilitate opportunities for it to emerge.

 And so can you.